 Students and alumni can use Handshake to schedule appointments with the career and leadership team.
 Handshake is a modern career development platform, that connects you with employers, career events and one-on-one services.
 Login with your OHIO ID and password.
 For extra guidance in scheduling an appointment, see Handshake's useful guide.

 If you cannot come to an appointment, please cancel your appointment at least 24 hours prior to its start time through Handshake so someone else can schedule in this time slot.
-If you do not show up to your appointment or cancel within 24 hours of the appointment, we will note this a “no show" on your Handshake account.
-After two “no shows" you will be suspended from scheduling appointments for the remainder of the semester.
+You can cancel and reschedule your appointment through your Handshake account.

 Avoid Job Scams